aiamlucas/c-the-universe-and-everything/minitalk/minitalk.md

 # Minitalk

 > “Treat a UNIX signal as a **single-bit courier**.
-Your job is to turn two couriers (SIGUSR1/SIGUSR2) into a reliable byte stream.”
+Your job is to turn two couriers (SIGUSR1/SIGUSR2) into a byte stream.”

 ---